Teradata/developer-resources/docs/resources/create-oauth-app.md

 ---
-id: git-requirements
+id: create-oauth-app
-title: Git requirements
-description: Get the Teradata-provided repository and create an OAuth app.
-sidebar_label: Git requirements
+title: Create a GitHub or GitLab OAuth app
+description: It will allow AI Unlimited to authorize your Git provider account to store user and project information.
+sidebar_label: Create an OAuth app
-sidebar_position: 3
+sidebar_position: 4
 pagination_prev: null
 pagination_next: null
 ---

-# Git requirements

-Make sure you have a GitHub or GitLab account.
-And complete these two tasks.

-## Create a GitHub or GitLab OAuth app
+# Create a GitHub or GitLab OAuth app

-***(we might move this so that it follows installing the manager)***

 An OAuth app allows a user to grant access to their account on one website or service to their account on another, without sharing their password.